rdentato/try/README.md

   rethrow([...])
 Only usable in a catch block to throw the same exception (possibly
                       with new additional information).

-  exception           This object will help you getting the information about the
+  catch               This object will help you getting the information about the
                       exception that had been thrown.
                       Default information are:
-                        exception.exception_num  (int)    The exception thrown
+                        catch.exception  (int)    The exception thrown
-                        exception.file_name      (char *) The source file where it happened exception.line_num       (int)    The source line number where it happened
+                        catch.filename   (char *) The source file where it happened catch.line       (int)    The source line number where it happened

-                      Additional information can be specified by defining the macro `exception_info` **before** including `try.h`.
+                      Additional information can be specified by defining the macro `catch_info` **before** including `try.h`.

                       Example:
+                        #define catch_info  \
+                                     time_t time_stamp; \
-                        #define exception_info  time_t time_stamp; int seq_num;
+                                     int seq_num;
                         #include "try.h"

                         if you throw this exception: